mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 The horizontal origin offset from the projectile's center when it is drawn.

+### public bool drawHeldProjInFrontOfHeldItemAndArms

+If this projectile is held by the player, determines whether it is drawn in front of or behind the player's arms.
+Defaults to false.

 ## Methods

 ### public virtual bool Autoload(ref string name, ref string texture)